1990 Bangladesh mass uprising: Revival of the movement

-Student movement
+Students' movement

-Beside the parties, the students and members of the civil society played an instrumental role in the upsurge.
+In addition to the political parties, students and civil society members significantly contributed to the surge.
 The Dhaka University Central Students' Union (DUCSU) has always contributed the most in the courses of history of Bangladesh.
-But during the lack of farsightedness and betrayal of some of the DUCSU leaders in 1980s, anti-Ershad movement lost its appeal among the students.
+But during the lack of foresight and betrayal by some of the DUCSU leaders in the 1980s, the anti-Ershad movement lost its appeal among the students.

 In February 1989, Bangladesh Chhatra League, Bangladesh Students Union and the leftist student organisations gave a joint panel under Chatra Shangram Parishad (Students Action Council) won the majority of the posts in the DUCSU election and Sultan Mansur Ahmed became the Vice-President of DUCSU.
 But this committee was proven as a failed one to challenge the regime and could not contribute much in the anti-Ershad movement.

 In June 1990, Amanullah Aman-Khairul Kabir Khokan panel backed by Chatra Dal won the DUCSU election in full panel as well as almost all the hall unions of the university.
 Amanullah Aman became the Vice-President of the union with Khairul Kabir Khokan as the general secretary.

 Routing all the organisation in the DUCSU election, Chatra Dal took the lead of the students' movement in the University of Dhaka campus.

-DUCSU leaders and their followers mostly Chatra Dal men started holding rallies and sit in programs in the campus area in 1990 in protest to the Ershad regime.
-The huge activist pool of Chatra Dal started taking part in political programs declared by the three alliances from September 1990.
+DUCSU leaders and their followers, mostly Chatra Dal men, began holding rallies and sit-in programs in the campus area in 1990 in protest against the Ershad regime.
+The huge activist pool of Chatra Dal started participating in political programs declared by the three alliances from September 1990.